 Your lawyer may resolve your personal injury claim with a financial settlement.
 By reaching a settlement agreement, you accept an agreed-upon amount of money in exchange for relieving the at-fault driver of further financial liability.

 When your lawyer negotiates an acceptable financial settlement, it may include punitive damages if your car accident case warrants it.
-The goal of settlement negotiations is for you to avoid going to court while still receiving a favorable monetary award that allows you to cover the financial expenses and losses of your car accident.
+The goal of settlement negotiations is for you to avoid going to court while still receiving a favorable monetary award.
+It allows you to cover your car accident’s financial expenses and losses.

 Let Jacoby & Meyers Law Offices Fight for You

 When Jacoby & Meyers Law Offices represents you, we can carefully review your evidence file to determine the monetary value of your car accident claim.
 Then, we can fight for that compensation on your behalf.

 We may explain what punitive damages are if we believe they might be awarded as part of your compensation claim.
 When you are ready to assign financial liability to the at-fault party, get in touch with Jacoby & Meyers Law Offices by dialing (866) 559-7223.